Lucky Flow Acupuncture

 Frequently Asked Questions

-We at Livonia Acupuncture believe that our patients’ comfort is of the highest priority.
+We at Lucky Flow believe that our patient’s comfort is of the highest priority.
 Please let your acupuncturist know if you are experiencing pain or discomfort during your appointment.

 Acupuncture is very safe.
 All of our acupuncture needles are pre-sterilized, individually packaged, and disposable/single-use.
-Each one of our reputable practitioners gets extensive training in anatomy to make sure each needle is placed with precision and care.
+Our Founding Acupuncturist Lucky has had extensive training in anatomy to make sure each needle is placed with precision and care.
 Even the insurance industry thinks acupuncture is safe.
 The average liability coverage for an acupuncturist is roughly $600 per year, while primary care physicians pay an average of $12,000 per year.
 That’s a 20:1 difference.
 A visit to an acupuncturist is at least as safe as a visit to your doctor, if not safer.

+When all other methods have failed, acupuncture has worked.
 Acupuncture works whether you believe in it or not.
 For example, we can look at treatment results in non-humans.
-Acupuncture has been proven to relieves seizures in Great Danes, hip problems in German Shepherds, and knee issues in Golden Retrievers.
+Acupuncture has been proven to relieve seizures in Great Danes, hip problems in German Shepherds, and knee issues in Golden Retrievers.
 Positive results are seen in the majority of cases in which acupuncture was used as a treatment.
 Many times, the lack of success in other health treatments has actually been due to a systematic imbalance in the body – exactly what acupuncture and herbs excel at treating.
-When all other methods have failed, acupuncture has worked.

 Typically acupuncture treatments are given twice a week.
 If the condition is acute and painful, treatments may be given 3-4 times per week until the condition starts to come under control.
 The exact duration of treatment depends on the condition, your basic level of health, your lifestyle and how well you respond to acupuncture.
 Our goal is to treat your condition with more frequent appointments at first, and then once you are feeling relief, move to a maintenance program with less frequent appointments to keep you feeling better!